- Introduction by Acharya Madhva

 sa paryagāt śukramakāyamavraṇam asnāviraṁ śuddhamapāpaviddham। kavirmanīṣī paribhūḥ svayambhūḥ yāthātathyato'rthān vyadadhāt śāśvatībhyaḥ samābhyaḥ ॥8॥

 He is the all pervading, without misery, undecaying, without gross body, pure, untouched by sin, omniscient, wise, omnipresent, self-existent.
-He manifests the eternally existing reality as it is, impartially.
+He established distinctly the eternally existing reality, truthfully, impartially.

 Bhā.: